ozata96/Battleships-GUI/README.md

 <br /> The following demonstrates these two types of deployments:

 ## Typing in: "DEPLOY"
-<br /> This will randomly deploy all available ships onto the grid.
+<br /> This will deploy a pre-set template of all available ships onto the grid.

 <table>
 <tr><th>YOUR SHIPS </th><th>ENEMY SHIPS</th></tr>